 BC Ranked Among Top Colleges in South

-Nearly 400 regional colleges in four regions of the United States are evaluated in U.S. News’ annual study, including 98 colleges in the South Region, the largest region in the study and where Bluefield College ranked 54th based on its strong scores in the areas of small class sizes, financial aid packages, limited debt of graduates, and graduation rates.
+Nearly 400 regional colleges in four regions of the United States are evaluated in U.S. News’ annual study, including 98 colleges in the South region, the largest region in the study and where Bluefield College ranked 49th based on its strong scores in the areas of small class sizes, graduation rates, financial aid packages, and limited debt of graduates.

-According to the U.S. News survey, Bluefield College boasts among all colleges in the South the 13th best number of classes with fewer than 20 students.
-Seventy-six percent of Bluefield’s classes have fewer than 20 students, compared to some colleges in the South that have no classes with fewer than 20 students.
-With that kind of small class size, BC’s personal attention to students is among the best in the South.
+According to the U.S. News survey, Bluefield College boasts among Top Tier colleges in the South the 22nd best number of classes with fewer than 20 students.
+Seventy-one percent of Bluefield’s classes have less than 20 students, and no BC classes have more than 50 students.
+With that kind of small class size, Bluefield’s personal attention to students is among the best in the South.

 The result of that generous financial aid: less debt for Bluefield College graduates.
-In fact, students who graduate from Bluefield do so with just $21,553 in debt, and according to U.S. News that’s the 13th best effort among all colleges in the South to limit student indebtedness, compared to colleges on the U.S. News list who are sending students away with more than $40,000 debt.
+In fact, students who graduate from Bluefield do so with roughly $22,000 in debt, compared to the national average student debt of roughly $30,000.